-- I. The Board of Directors of IDA: - the Members of the Investment Committee; the Risk & Compliance Committee and the Internal Control Working Group of IDA; - iii. any advisor of the Board of Directors of IDA; - the persons who effectively run IDA; - any person performing a key function of IDA including persons performing the function under an outsourcing arrangement; and - any other personnel of IDA for the time being or from time to time prescribed by regulation or identified by the Board as being subject to fitness and propriety requirements.
+- 1. The Board of Directors of IDA; - 2.
+The Members of the Investment Committee, the Risk & Compliance Committee and the Internal Control Working Group of IDA; - 3. any advisor of the Board of Directors of IDA; - 4. the persons who effectively run IDA; - 5. any person performing a key function of IDA including persons performing the function under an outsourcing arrangement; and - any other personnel of IDA for the time being or from time to time prescribed by regulation or identified by the Board as being subject to fitness and propriety requirements.